michaelpeterswa/utilities/README.md

 # utilities
-a collection of ds&amp;a utilities organized by folders and built for golang 1.18.
+a collection of data structures, algorithms, and utilities organized by folders and built for golang 1.18.